AndresFMoya/Ruby-Enumerable_Methods/README.md

 7. #my_count
 8. #my_map (Accepting either a proc or a block.)
 9. #my_inject
-10. #my_inject is tested by creating a method called #multiply_els which multiplies all the elements of the array together by using
+10. #my_inject is tested by creating a method called #multiply_els which multiplies all the elements of the array together.

 ### Write Tests for Enumerable methods using RSPec